ccollums/command-line-game/README.md

 # FlashCards Command Line Game

 - FlashCards Command Line Game is a simple question and answer game to play on, you guessed it, your command line!
-It provides a user with a question, allows them to. make a guess at the answer and see their final score after all questions are completed.
+It provides a user with a question, allows them to make a guess at the answer and see their final score after all questions are completed.
 The questions are centered around Front-End Engieenering Mod 2 curriculum at Turing School of Software and Design.

 ## Setup